Finfalter/tflite-rs/README.md

 ## Tests

-Just executing with `cargo test` runs the tests concurrently with multiple tests.
-This way, there is a segmentation fault sporadically in test __flatbuffer_model_apis_inspect__ due to a race condition in the `Model`.
-Test with either of the following in order to execute the tests single threaded.
+Launching tests with `cargo test` runs the tests concurrently with multiple tests.
+This way, there is a sporadic segmentation fault due to a race condition in the `Model`.
+Test with either of the following in order to launch the tests single threaded and thus to prevent any race condition.

 ```bash
 cargo test -- --test-threads=1